By Vladimir Bortun – Published on 07/10/2020

 Local elections in Romania are traditionally important, at least in terms of turnout, which tends to be significantly higher than in national legislative elections.
 Usually both elections take place the same year.
 At the beginning of this year, the aforementioned USR-PLUS alliance launched the programme “The diaspora runs for office”, aimed at Romanians abroad who wanted to return home in order to stand in the local elections on their ticket.
 The programme included an online hub with information on all the steps required to run in local elections, as well as face-to-face training delivered by a team of 17 experts from both Romania and the diaspora – an example of what could be called intra-diaspora diffusion.
 The coordinator of the programme was PLUS member Gabriela Mirescu, who is one of the co-organisers of the 2018 diaspora-led protest against corruption and thus illustrates the fine line between civil society and party politics.

 At the end of 2019 she sent an appeal to PLUS members in the diaspora to come home and stand in local elections.
 She received 400 answers, out of which 50 people joined the programme, with 25 of them ending up in the electoral race in 16 different counties.
-According to Mirescu, before joining the campaign, some of them were circular migrants, while others had permanently settled abroad, with their families due to join them at a later date in case they were elected.
+According to Mirescu, before joining the campaign, some of them were circular migrants, while others had permanently settled abroad, with their families due to join them back in Romania at a later date in case they were elected.
 Thus, the “Diaspora runs for office” programme is an interesting case of political involvement leading to return migration rather than return migration leading to political involvement.

 A look into the programme’s Facebook page reveals a balanced mix in terms of countries of destination, with 7 returning from Germany, 5 from Italy and also 5 from the UK (while the others came from other OECD countries).
 On the other hand, there is an apparent bias in terms of the candidates’ gender and social background – mostly men, mostly with higher education and in ‘white-collar’ jobs.
 At the time of writing, the coordinators of the programme were still centralising their data, but it appears that only one of these 25 candidates has won a county councillor seat.
 This may suggest that returnees’ path to political power is – despite Romanians’ low level of trust in current political institutions – nevertheless challenging in the absence of local political capital.